SkateFish/auroracoin-browser-wallet/README.md

 |  2.1.2 | Added Electrum server @ electrum1.valhala.is |
 |  2.1.3 | Insert OP_RETURN transaction support
 |  2.2.0 | Added Dark Mode, Fixed Currency Exchange, increased txfee to 0.0003 for large transactions (miners) |

-## Security

-The private key is stored securely in your local browser storage and you may choose to encrypt it, for added Security.

-Transactions are signed in the browser and are published to Auroracoin Network via Electrum(x) Servers.

-The private key will only leave the browser to be synced with other Chrome browsers you are signed into, This is managed by the Browser Software.

-Encrypting the private key ensures that nobody will know the private key without the password, not even this extension.